Verca/tic-tac-toe/README.md

 In the `moduleRegister.js` all important redux index files and module settings files are linked together for this module (module state, epics, reducers and module name).
 You should not change this file unless you know what you are doing.

 #### moduleState.js
-In the `moduleState.js` you specify state of your module.
+In the `moduleState.js` you specify the state of your module.

  - This part of the state will be accessible only from reducers of this module (other module's reducers can't see this part of application state)
- - However every component can read the whole app state.
+ - However, every component can read the whole app state.
 If you are interested in module's part of component, then you need to access moduleName property of it. (for more info see components documentation of the module)
  - Also every epic can read the whole app state (none of the epics should be writing to the state!).
 If you are interested in module's part of component, then you need to access moduleName property of it.
 See module's epic documentation.
 ```javascript
 export default Immutable.fromJS({